 The following guidelines apply to delivering and controlling notifications.

 6.1.
 Your product SHALL download and use the audio asset specified in the notification directive's payload.

 6.1.1.
 If the download fails or times out, your product SHALL use the Notification sound provided by Amazon.

 6.2.
-Your product SHOULD implement the visual Notification indicator patterns as defined in the AVS UX Design Overview.
+Your product SHOULD implement the visual Notification indicator patterns as defined in the Attention System guidance.

 7. Display Cards

 The following guidelines are specific to screen-based products, and apply to both voice-initiated and touch-initiated products.
-See the AVS UX Design Guidelines and the TemplateRuntime Interface for more information about Display Cards.
+See the AVS UX Design Guidelines, TemplateRuntime Interface, and PlayBackController Interface for more information about Display Cards.

-7.1.1.
-If media is enabled your product SHALL display all playback controls provided.
+7.2.1.
+If media is enabled, your product SHALL display all playback controls provided.

 8. Setup and Authentication

 The Alexa setup process communicates the value of Alexa and helps customers connect your product to their Amazon account.
 Ideally, the Alexa setup flow should be incorporated into the setup or first run experience on your product.
 See the AVS UX Design Overview for more branding and style information for the Alexa setup and authentication experience.